-Use positive reinforcement to help improve your child’s behavior.
-Discover 12 children’s books that reinforce positive behavior and discuss their emotions.
+Use positive reinforcement to help improve your child’s behavior!
+Discover 12 children’s books about positive reinforcement and discuss their emotions.

 Reading has always been a priority for our family.
 Our first child was in the NICU for her first three weeks, and we were reading to her before she even left the hospital.
 Cuddling up at night to read a few stories before bed is a tradition that we all look forward to every day.
 It’s become our special family time.